ndea/notifyor/README.md

 Every notify_me instance is an individual subscriber so multiple users can receive growl messages.

 ## Roadmap
-- Notifications for multiple OS (currently only Mac OS X)
+- Notifications for multiple OS (currently only Mac OS X and Linux systems with libnotify-lib installed.)
 - Provide own logo in the growl notification
 - Specs
 - Documentation